 Additionally, some creditors violate the Fair Debt Collection Practices Act with their aggressive ways.
 This law makes it possible to stop harassing phone calls if the calls take place after hours, use threatening speech or other illegal tactics.
 In any case where creditors are harassing you, it is important to have our legal team on your side that can help you understand your rights and what options you have for relief.

-With offices throughout the five boroughs of New York City, including our main office in Forest Hills, Queens, attorney Nathan Erlich and The Law Offices of Nathan Erlich, P.C., can help you if you are tired of the threats and aggressive behavior of debt collectors.
-Contact us for a free initial consultation by sending us an e-mail or by calling toll free at 877-518-7581.
+With offices throughout the area, attorney Nathan Erlich can help you if you are tired of the threats and aggressive behavior of debt collectors.
+Whether you are in Queens, Brooklyn or anywhere in New York, contact us for a free initial consultation by sending us an e-mail or by calling toll free at 877-518-7581.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.